rontarrant/tkoop/_posts/2021-08-27-0004-just-ooping-along.md

 <BR>
 <!-- end of snippet for SECOND (2nd) occurrence of application, terminal and source code screen-shots on a single page -->

-So far, I've led you to believe that all tkinter applications need a window to put widgets in.
+So far, we've operated under the assumption that all tkinter applications need a window to put widgets in.
 Well, that’s not exactly true.
 We can get a window by sneaking in the back door, so to speak.

 Here’s out next example: